HH197/Grad-Learn/README.md

 <img  src="https://media.springernature.com/full/springer-static/image/art%3A10.1038%2Fs41467-017-02554-5/MediaObjects/41467_2017_2554_Fig1_HTML.png?as=webp">

-In the above schematic view, $X$ and $V$ are known sample-level and gene-level covariates, respectively. $X$ can model wanted or unwanted variations.
+In the above schematic graph, $X$ and $V$ are known sample-level and gene-level covariates, respectively. $X$ can model wanted or unwanted variations.
 For instance, $X$ can be used to correct batch effects, and $V$ can model gene length or GC-content.
 This is how ZINB-WaVE performs normalization and batch effect correction all in one step.

 $W$ and $\alpha$ are the unknown matrices that are used for dimension reduction.
 Columns of $W$ are essentially the latent space of ZINB-WaVE, and $\alpha$ is its corresponding matrix of regression parameters.
 The $O$ parameters are the known offsets for $\pi$ and $\mu$.
 For more details, please refer to [ZINB-WaVE](https://www.nature.com/articles/s41467-017-02554-5).